 Lead Generation, A Deep Dive In

-As promised, we will take a deep dive in lead generation with this blog, we discuss what role quality plays to increase account conversions.
+As promised, we will take a deep dive into lead generation with this blog, we discuss what role quality plays to increase account conversions.

 What is a lead conversion?